-The Alocasia cuprea is a unique plant with stiff red, green, or purple leaves that have a metallic appearance.
+The Alocasia cuprea is a unique plant of the Araceae family with stiff red, green, or purple leaves that have a metallic appearance.
 The plant is native to the hot humid areas of South America and Asia.
-Some of its more common nicknames are Jewel alocasia and the mirror plant.
+Some of the more common nicknames of this Alocasia genus plant are Jewel alocasia and the mirror plant.

 In this article, we’ll be taking a deep dive into the care and propagation of this fascinating plant.